ackels-lab/Odour_distance_paper/readme.md

 | `decoder_accuracy.csv` | Population-level decoding performance | [link] |

-- **Ackels et al. 2021** – oVR and sub-sniff odour encoding
-- **Dasgupta et al. 2022** – OB projection neurons and high-frequency coding
-- **Tootoonian et al. 2025** – Models of spatial inference from odour dynamics
-- **Marin et al. 2021** – Mouse navigation in turbulent odour plumes

 ## 📚 Related publications

-- Ackels et al. 2021 – oVR system and sub-sniff temporal encoding in OB
+- Ackels, Erskine, Dasgupta et al. 2021 – Fast odour dynamics are encoded in the olfactory system and guide behaviour
 - Dasgupta et al. 2022 – High-frequency odour signal tracking in projection neurons
 - Tootoonian et al. 2025 – Theoretical work on spatial olfactory inference
-- Marin et al. 2021 – Mouse navigation using turbulent odour plumes
+- Marin et al. 2021 – Spatial information from the odour environment in mammalian olfaction

 ## 🙌 Acknowledgements
+This project was a collaboration among behavioural, systems, and computational neuroscientists.
+We thank the Francis Crick Institute, University College London, and the University of Bonn for their support.
+Please see the manuscript for full author contributions and funding sources.

 ## ☎️ Contact
 For questions, data access, or collaboration inquiries, contact: